johncoding101/v495gitignore/notes.md

 ## Git ignore
+create a file .gitignore, inside the file # comments
+example:
+This is a comment # ignore all files like venv  .env  and .history venv/
+.env
+.history/

-create a file .gitignore, inside the file # comments in Python gitignore templetes: https://github.com/github/gitignore/blob/main/Python.gitignore files and directories to be ignored
+in Python gitignore templetes: https://github.com/github/gitignore/blob/main/Python.gitignore files and directories to be ignored